8eph/pathing-algo-challenge/README.md

 - no unit tests due to time constraints, took ~5 days (on and off) to finish
 - class vs pure object initialization and usage

+Open question(s)
+- naming conventions - camelcase, snake case, when and where.
+I've found that this varies wildly per organization so I've aimed for internal consistency.
+- linting standards, same as above
+- package management / transpiler standard

 # Installation
 ```
 git clone git@github.com:8eph/pathing-algo-challenge.git